 In accordance with U.S. generally accepted accounting principles ("U.S. GAAP"), we do not provide for U.S. federal income taxes or tax benefits on the undistributed earnings or losses of our non-U.S. subsidiaries or consolidated VIEs because, for the foreseeable future, we do not have the intention to repatriate those undistributed earnings or losses to the U.S. However, our practice of not repatriating undistributed earnings to Sohu.com Inc. limits that amount of cash that would otherwise be available to us to pay dividends or repurchase shares of our common stock from the market.
 In addition, certain activities conducted in the PRC may give rise to U.S. corporate income tax, even if there are no distributions to Sohu.com Inc. These taxes would be imposed on Sohu.com Inc. when its subsidiaries that are controlled foreign corporations ("CFCs") generate income that is subject to Subpart F of the U.S. Internal Revenue Code, or Subpart F. Passive income, such as rents, royalties, interest, dividends, and gain from disposal of our investments is among the types of income subject to taxation under Subpart F. Any income taxable under Subpart F is taxable in the U.S. at federal corporate income tax rates of up to 35%.
-Subpart F income that is taxable to Sohu.com Inc., even if it is not distributed to Sohu.com Inc.'s non-U.S. subsidiaries make an "investment in U.S. property," within the meaning of Subpart F, such as holding the stock in, or making a loan to, a U.S. corporation.
+Subpart F income that is taxable to Sohu.com Inc., even if it is not distributed to Sohu.com, may also include income from intercompany transactions between Sohu.com Inc.'s non-U.S. subsidiaries and Changyou's non-U.S. subsidiaries, or where Sohu.com Inc.'s non-U.S. subsidiaries make an "investment in U.S. property," within the meaning of Subpart F, such as holding the stock in, or making a loan to, a U.S. corporation.

 In prior years, Sohu.com Inc. has not been required to treat dividends received by its Cayman Islands subsidiary, Sohu.com Limited, from Changyou as Subpart F income, which would be includible in Sohu.com Inc.'s taxable income in the U.S., by relying on what is commonly referred to as the CFC look-through rule.
 Under this rule, distributions from a lower-tier CFC to a higher-tier CFC are generally not Subpart F income if the activities that gave rise to the distribution arose from an active business.
 The CFC look-through rule is a temporary provision of the U.S. tax code that has been extended several times by the U.S. Congress.
 The provision is currently scheduled to expire for taxable years beginning after December 31, 2019.
 Unless further extended, the CFC look-through rule will be available for Sohu.com Inc.'s and Changyou.com Limited's non-U.S. subsidiaries only through their taxable years ending November 30, 2020.
-Sohu.com Inc. would also be subject to U.S. corporate income tax under Subpart F to the extent that Sohu.com Inc,'s non-U.S. subsidiary sells Changyou ADSs at a price higher than the adjusted tax basis of such ADSs for U.S. federal income tax purposes.
+Sohu.com Inc. would also be subject to U.S. corporate income tax under Subpart F to the extent that Sohu.com Inc.'s non-U.S. subsidiary sells Changyou ADSs at a price higher than the adjusted tax basis of such ADSs for U.S. federal income tax purposes.
 Any such resulting U.S. corporate income tax imposed on Sohu.com Inc. would reduce our consolidated net income.